A: Publication and Authorship

 E: Human and Animal Rights

-For animal experiments, all manuscripts must describe the details if anesthetic or surgical procedure used, accordance with the rule of Helsinki to avoid animal suffering at each stage of the experiment and obtained ethics committee approval.
+For animal experiments, all manuscripts must describe the details of the anesthetic or surgical procedure used, in accordance with the rule of Helsinki to avoid animal suffering at each stage of the experiment and obtained ethics committee approval.

 The clinical trial studies must register the trials in IRCT and provide the clinical trial registration number and name of the trial in their manuscript.